13 rules that keep my life simple

-When you’re intentional with your time and create a structure to your day, life easily becomes simple and the change you find in yourself in almost instant!
+When you’re intentional with your time and create a structure to your day, life easily becomes simple and the change you find in yourself is almost instant!

-Now I have s structure to my day, in the sense that I break my day into mornings, afternoons, evenings and night.
-I don’t leave my days unintentional, but have a daily routine.
+Now I have s structure to my day, in the sense that I break my day into mornings, afternoons, evenings and nights.
+I don’t leave my days unintentionally but have a daily routine.

 Having a simple daily routine to follow works wonders to simplify life, and sticking to one isn’t hard actually.

 P.S.
 If you are ready to give a try at working on yourself and changing your life, I have recently created a Special challenge/Guide for you to Change your Life in 7 days.